Directly Probing Neutrino Interactions through CMB Phase Shift Measurements: Phase Shift Signatures of Neutrino Interactions

 Figure~\ref{fig:2} illustrates explicitly how the instantaneous decoupling approximation substantially underestimates the induced phase shift in realistic models of neutrino interactions.
 We do not observe a sudden amplitude drop in the neutrino-induced phase shift for multipoles $\ell > \ell_{\rm dec}$, expected from instantaneous decoupling.
 Instead, the phase shift remains approximately constant at large multipoles, with the asymptotic value decreasing smoothly as the decoupling redshift decreases.
 The template amplitude asymptotes to the SM free-streaming limit, $\mathcal{A}_\infty =1$, at large $z_{\nu,\rm dec}$, and approaches the fluid-like regime with $\mathcal{A}_\infty \approx 0.3$ at small $z_{\nu,\rm dec}$.

-The functional form of the template can be understood in terms of the propagation speed of neutrino perturbations during the {\it extended decoupling transition}, characteristic of the realistic interacting neutrinos scenarios analyzed in this work.
+The functional form of the template can be understood in terms of the propagation speed of neutrino perturbations during the {\it extended decoupling transition}.
 Prior to decoupling, when $\Gamma_\nu \gtrsim H$, the standard tightly-coupled fluid approximation is inadequate, as neutrino perturbations propagate at a much higher speed than the fluid sound speed, inducing a sizable phase shift in the acoustic oscillations of the photon-baryon fluid.
 Similarly, after decoupling when $\Gamma_\nu \lesssim H$, neutrinos remain under the influence of the interaction, which prevents them from fully free-streaming, leaving an extended window where their propagation speed stays below the speed of light.

 Consequently, for modes entering the horizon deep in radiation domination, the induced phase shift by interacting neutrinos can be robustly approximated as a constant, $\ell_\infty=\mathcal{A}_\infty \times \ell^{\rm SM\nu}_\infty$, whose magnitude reflects the ``average'' neutrino propagation speed during the relevant cosmic epochs.
 For a more general scattering rate $\Gamma_\nu\propto T_\nu^n$, we demonstrate in Appendix~\ref{sec:A2} that a linear rescaling of $\ell^{\rm SM\nu}_\infty$ is a robust approximation as long as $n<7$, well above the physical models relevant for this work.